>Subscribe to The BULLDOG Estate by Email

 t.
 Make any automated use of the system, or take any action that imposes or may impose (in our sole discretion) an unreasonable or disproportionately large load on our infrastructure;

-Zynga’s TOS only as an example here, because it is the most widely use game system on Facebooks network.
+I used Zynga’s TOS only as an example here, because it is the most widely use game system on Facebooks network.

 You will note however that in almost ANY game you play online.
 Other companies usually follows these same guidelines, and this does NOT limit the rules to only Zynga based apps!